Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     Click this button to display the *Retrieve bank data* window, see [Retrieve bank data](#retrieve-bank-data).

 - [SHOW REGISTERED]
-    Click this button to display all posted payments.
+    Click this button to display all posted bank transactions.

 - [SHOW HIDDEN]
-    Click this button to display all hidden payments.
+    Click this button to display all hidden bank transactions.

 - [QUICK SEARCH]
     Click this button to display the *QUICK SEARCH* filter list.
 The following search criteria are available:
     - *Turnover*
     - *Contra account*
-    - *Receipt1*
+    - *Receipt 1*
-    - *Receipt2*
+    - *Receipt 2*
     - *Account*
     - *Text*
     - *Reference*
     - *Recipient*

- [comment]: <> (Vorsicht: Übersetzung von Verwendungszweck?
-"Purpose code" is mentioned by FH in training video, but I think reference is meant)

 - [Search bar]
     Enter the search text (letters or numbers).
 The criteria selected in the *QUICK SEARCH* filter list is applied to the search.